Best Practices in Bluewater Cruising

 The OCC has some of the most experienced blue water sailors in the world among its membership.

-To capture some of their valuable expertise, the OCC has initiated a series of white papers based on the collective experience of its members, which are shared in various communications channels including the OCC Forum, OCC Facebook Page, Flying Fish Journal and OCC Newsletter (OCC Members Only).
+To capture some of their valuable expertise, the OCC has initiated a series of white papers based on the collective experience of its members, which are shared in various communications channels including the OCC Knowledge Page, OCC Facebook Page, Flying Fish Journal and OCC Newsletter (OCC Members Only).

 We will continue to publish new papers as topics arise.